 - 1 apple cut into 1/2 inch cubes

 - In a large bowl, combine the kale, olive oil, and salt.
-Massage with your hands until kale is tender and reduced in volume.
+Massage the kale with your hands until it is tender and reduced in volume.

 - Add the vinegar and lime juice and toss to coat.